TheNishishiro/ColorGAN/README.md

 ## Getting Started

-Instructions below will help you set things up and get started so let's go!
+Instructions below will help you set things up and get started, just be aware that it's still early development, the code is a mess and a subject to changes which I'm still working on, but here we go anyway!

 ### Prerequisites